Ali Guliyev

-Ali Musa oglu Guliyev (31 May 1912, Yelizavetpol – 29 January 1989, Baku) was a Soviet and Azerbaijani scientist.
+Ali Musa oglu Guliyev (31 May 1912 in Yelizavetpol – 29 January 1989 in Baku) was a Soviet and Azerbaijani scientist.

 Early life

 In 1943, he defended his Ph.D. thesis on “Obtaining Hexamethylenetetramine (urotropine) from Natural Gas”.
-In 1945, the Synthesis of Additives Laboratory was organized in Azerbaijan Scientific-Research Institute of Oil-Processing.
+In 1945, the Synthesis of Additives Laboratory was organized at the Azerbaijan Scientific-Research Institute of Oil-Processing.
 Guliyev headed this laboratory.
 As a result of experiments by him and his team, lubricating additives, Az.SRI depressor and Az.SRI -4 were applied in industry for the first time in the Soviet Union.
-In 1948 and 1951, Guliyev and his team of were awarded two Stalin Prizes (later renamed to The USSR State Prize) for these developments.
+In 1948 and 1951, Guliyev and his team were awarded two Stalin Prizes (later renamed to The USSR State Prize) for these developments.

 Career

-Guliye trained many other scientists.
-From 1951 to 1960 he was the Chair of Organic Chemistry in Baku State University.
+Guliyev trained many other scientists.
+From 1951 to 1960, he was the Chair of Organic Chemistry at Baku State University.
 From 1960 to 1974, he chaired the department.
-In 1958, Guliyev was elected a correspondent member of Azerbaijan, and in 1959, academician of AS of Azerbaijan.
+In 1958, Guliyev was elected a correspondent member of Azerbaijan, and in 1959, an academician of AS of Azerbaijan.